Improving Success of Field-based Buprenorphine Inductions for Opioid Use Disorder Treatment

 Grantee: Downtown Emergency Service Center

-The opioid epidemic continues to ravage communities nationwide, including Seattle/King County.
-In 2023, King County EMS responded to 8,390 opioid overdoses, with 1,113 being fatal—a 47% increase from the previous year.
-People experiencing homelessness comprised 20% of these cases, underscoring their heightened vulnerability due to isolation and inconsistent access to treatment.
+The opioid epidemic continues to severely impact communities nationwide, including Seattle/King County.
+In 2023, King County EMS responded to 8,390 opioid overdoses, 1,113 of which were fatal—a 47% increase from the previous year.
+People experiencing homelessness made up 20% of these cases, reflecting their heightened vulnerability due to isolation and limited access to consistent treatment.

-DESC serves individuals who are unhoused, in emergency shelters, or in permanent supportive housing, many of whom have severe behavioral health conditions, medical issues, and disabilities.
-Approximately 15-20% of these clients regularly use opioids and meet the criteria for opioid use disorder.
+Downtown Emergency Service Center (DESC) serves individuals who are unhoused, in emergency shelters, or living in permanent supportive housing.
+Many clients face complex barriers to care, including behavioral health conditions, chronic medical issues, and disabilities.
+It’s estimated that 15–20% regularly use opioids and meet the criteria for opioid use disorder.

 ABOUT OUR GRANTEE